 Commerce Corner in Monmouth Beach

 Renowned for his work ethic, Lou moved to Monmouth Beach in 1959 after service in the US Army.
 He took over the corner store with his brother-in-law Sal Tringola, Jr., in 1965.
 The partners greatly expanded the business in 1968 and added a gift shop in 1976.
 Lou assumed full control in the early 1980s.
 About the sizable investments to grow the business over the years, the commerce savvy Lou said, “I wanted to work a little harder and I thought the town was growing so the business needed to grow too.
-Besides, working keeps you out of trouble.”
+Besides, hard work keeps you out of trouble.”
 And work he did — arriving at the store before dawn to start baking operations and putting in 15-hour days.

-For nearly two decades the Monmouth Beach Mart was the epicenter of town politics.
-Long active in town public service, Lou Sodano served 16 years as mayor and three years more before as a commissioner on a “low tax, low debt” policy.
+Long active in town public service, Lou served three years as a commissioner before his 16 years as mayor on a “low tax, low debt” policy.
 “As the mayor I wanted to be available,” he explained.
 “I always felt close to the townspeople — there’s nothing like Monmouth Beach.”

 “Dream big.
 Start small.
 But most of all, start.”